Carl Davis (American football): Professional career

+Pre-draft

-On November 10, 2014, it was reported that Davis had accepted an invitation to play in the 2015 Senior Bowl as a part of the North team under Tennessee Titans' head coach Ken Whisenhunt.
+On November 10, 2014, it was reported that Davis had accepted an invitation to play in the 2015 Senior Bowl as a part of the North team under Tennessee Titans head coach Ken Whisenhunt.
 Davis improved his draft stock with top performances during practice throughout the week and met with coaches from the Baltimore Ravens.
 He was dominant and showed his strength while beating Pitt's offensive tackle T. J. Clemmings.
 For his efforts, Davis was voted by a panel of NFL scouts as the Reese's Senior Bowl Practice Player of the Week.
 On January 24, 2015, Davis assisted on a tackle for a loss and sacked Colorado State's Garrett Grayson, as he helped the North defeat the South 34-13.
-He attended the NFL combine as a top defensive end prospect and completed nearly all of the required combine drills, but opted to skip the bench press.
+He attended the NFL Combine as a top defensive end prospect and completed nearly all of the required combine drills, but opted to skip the bench press.
 Davis had pre-draft visits and private workouts with six teams, including the Dallas Cowboys, San Francisco 49ers, Buffalo Bills, Miami Dolphins, Detroit Lions, and Chicago Bears.
 On March 23, 2015, Davis participated at Iowa's pro day, along with Brandon Scherff, Andrew Donnal, Louis Trinca-Pasat, John Lowdermilk, Damond Powell, Mark Weisman, and six others.
 At the conclusion of the pre-draft process, Davis was projected to be a second round pick by NFL draft experts and scouts.
 He was ranked the fifth best defensive tackle prospect by Sports Illustrated, the sixth best defensive tackle by NFLDraftScout.com and NFL analyst Mike Mayock, and was ranked the eighth best defensive tackle by NFL analyst Charles Davis.